nathamanath/invaders/README.md

 ## TODO

 * HUD is shit
-* explosion types
-* explosion should be centered on collision
 * audio player bugs
-* speed up baddies based on player kills
+* better collisions with bullets and houses

-* convert to webpack / brunch.io
+* convert build to brunch.io
 * avoid redrawing entire game each frame

 ## Development